 Vanilla essence: sometimes also called vanilla extract, depending on where you live.
 You can use either, or imitation vanilla essence, depending on your preference and budget.

-Coconut: is finely grated coconut, commonly used in baking.
+Desiccated Coconut: is finely grated coconut, commonly used in baking.
 The fine texture helps it stick to the lamingtons.
-I don't recommend using shredded coconut, it will be to big top stick to the lamingtons.
-It helps give the ice cream some texture and extra coconut bite.
+I don't recommend using shredded coconut, it will be too big to stick to the lamingtons.

 Cocoa powder: I use natural cocoa powder in this recipe.
 It takes a bit more effort to mix in but gives the best chocolaty flavor.

 How to make lamingtons